 were conditional to our current state of behavior, then we would ALL be next

+in line for stoning.
+Jesus knows we are not perfect, but has forgiven us anyway.
 Jesus does NOT give and take away His love and forgiveness as a reward for

 Because of His gift of forgiveness to us we seek to live a life of integrity and righteousness in His honor.

 How do you think Jesus would respond today to the Christian mobs attacking gay people while quoting Scripture?
 “God hates gays.
 There it is in Black and White.
 It’s right there in Bible, the infallible Word of God.
 Game over.
 No ifs, ands or buts.
 You’re an abomination!”